mohamed653/PainForKids/README.md

 * feature 4

 ## Technologies Used
-The following technologies were used in the development of the course management system:
+The following technologies were used in the development of Paint For Kids:

 - C++
 - graphics liberary